Grain Types

 How do I add a grain to the context database?

 When using the Python SDK, db.add() accepts the grain type as its first argument and a dict of type-specific fields as its second argument.
 The method returns a content-address hash that uniquely identifies the grain.
-For HTTP, Belief grains use /add with a flat JSON body; all other types use /batch-add with a grains array where each entry specifies grain_type and fields.
+For HTTP, Belief grains commonly use /add with a flat JSON body; other types may use either /add (with explicit grain_type) or /batch-add with a grains array where each entry specifies grain_type and fields.

 Areev validates fields against the OMS 1.2 schema before writing.
 Required fields that are missing cause a 400 error.
 Optional fields default to null or their documented defaults (for example, goal_state defaults to "active").